Bcastillo44/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

-# Case Study: Wealthfront Robo-Advising
+# Case Study: Wealthfront: Your easiest financial decision

 ## Overview and Origin

 * Name of company

   Wealthfront Corporation

 * When was the company incorporated?